arec1b0/KubeSentiment/docs/setup/deployment-guide.md

 # Deployment Guide

+> **Note:** This guide provides basic deployment instructions.
+For comprehensive environment-specific configurations, Helm values, and deployment procedures, see **[docs/configuration/DEPLOYMENT.md](../configuration/DEPLOYMENT.md)**.

-This guide provides comprehensive instructions for deploying the Sentiment Analysis Microservice in various environments.
+This guide provides basic instructions for deploying the Sentiment Analysis Microservice in various environments.

 ## Table of Contents
 - [Prerequisites](#prerequisites)